Significant-Gravitas/AutoGPT/docs/configuration/memory.md

 !!! warning
-    The Pinecone, Milvus and Weaviate memory backends were rendered incompatible by work on the memory system, and have been removed in `master`.
+    The Pinecone, Milvus, Redis, and Weaviate memory backends were rendered incompatible by work on the memory system, and have been removed in `master`.
     Whether support will be added back in the future is subject to discussion, feel free to pitch in: https://github.com/Significant-Gravitas/Auto-GPT/discussions/4280